datasets/breast-cancer/README.md

 This is a dataset about breast cancer occurences.
+Breast cancer is the most commonly diagnosed cancer in women and is the second leading cause of cancer death among women.

 ## Data